andela-jwan/rails_testing_with_capybara/README.md

                 DELETE /vendors/:id(.:format)      vendors#destroy
     ```

-    In the above routes for example, the new_vendor_path is a GET request that take you to the /vendors/new url and hits the new action in the vendors controller (or the new instance method in the vendors controller).
+    In the above routes for example, the new_vendor_path is a GET request that takes you to the /vendors/new url and hits the new action in the vendors controller (or the #new instance method in the vendors controller).

     Rerun tests.
 Our error: